Welcome to our introduction and overview to SEO and Search Engine Results Pages!

 Getting Started on Website SEO

-Alright, now that you understand the basics—you’re ready to dive in further to SEO tactics and implementation.
+Alright, now that you understand the basics—you’re ready to dive in further to SEO tactics and implementation with regards to website design.
 SEO includes a wide range of strategies and tactics that all contribute to improving your search engine rankings and therefore traffic to your lead generation website.

 Your next step along the SEO journey should be to learn about and understand the 7 Hierarchies of SEO Success.
 These include: